Creating a document#

 Examples and templates#

-The “Examples & Templates” list on the Grist homepage includes a number of Grist documents that demonstrate Grist features and use cases.
+The ‘Templates’ list on the Grist homepage includes a number of Grist documents that demonstrate Grist features and use cases.
 These are always accessible via a link on the bottom left of the home page.

-For each example, there is a corresponding How-To Tutorial in the Grist Help Center, which describes how to use it or how to build such a document from scratch.
+For each ‘Featured’ template, there is a corresponding How-To Tutorial in the Grist Help Center, which describes how to use it or how to build such a document from scratch.

-When you open an example, you can make changes to it.
+When you open a template, you can make changes to it.
 You are editing a copy, and your changes are private to you.
 You can save your changes by clicking the “Save Copy” button on the top of the page.

-You can also use any of the examples as a template for a new document, whch will include the structure, layout, and formulas of the example, but none of the sample data.
-Simply use the “Save Copy” button and check the “As Template” checkbox in the dialog that opens.
+You can create a new document using any of the templates, retaining the structure, layout, and formulas from the example but excluding the sample data.
+Just click the “Save Copy” button and select the “As Template” checkbox in the dialog that appears.

 Importing more data#